PlanktoScope/forklift/README.md

 The following projects solve related problems in the base OS, though they make different trade-offs compared to Forklift (especially because of the PlanktoScope project's legacy software):

-- systemd-sysext and systemd-confext provide a way to atomically overlay system files onto the base OS: <https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html>
+- systemd-sysext and systemd-confext provide a more structured/constrained way (compared to Forklift) to atomically overlay system files onto the base OS; however, Forklift can also be used as a way to deploy sysexts/confexts onto an OS (see [this demo](https://github.com/ethanjli/ublue-forklift-sysext-demo?tab=readme-ov-file#explanation)): <https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html>
-- systemd's Portable Services pattern and `portablectl` tool provide a way to atomically add system services: <https://systemd.io/PORTABLE_SERVICES/>
+- systemd's Portable Services pattern and `portablectl` tool provide a more structured/constrained/sandboxed way (compared to Forklift) to atomically add system services: <https://systemd.io/PORTABLE_SERVICES/>
 - ostree enables atomic updates of the base OS, but [it is not supported by Raspberry Pi OS](https://github.com/ostreedev/ostree/issues/2223): <https://ostreedev.github.io/ostree/>
-- The bootc project enables the entire operating system to be delivered as a bootable OCI container image, but currently it relies on ostree: <https://containers.github.io/bootc/>
+- The bootc project enables the entire operating system to be delivered as a bootable OCI container image, but currently it relies on bootupd, which [currently only works on RPM-based distros](https://github.com/coreos/bootupd/issues/468): <https://containers.github.io/bootc/>
 - gokrazy enables atomic deployment of Go programs (and also of software containers!), but it has a very different architecture compared to traditional Linux distros: <https://gokrazy.org/>

 Other related OS-level projects can be found at [github.com/castrojo/awesome-immutable](https://github.com/castrojo/awesome-immutable).